 In other words, the lunar module is not in the second picture simply because the photograph was taken about a mile away from the spacecraft, not at the landing site.

 So why is the background identical?
-Because what appear to be nearby gentle hills are actually massive and distant mountains that rise to more than 4500 meters (15,000 feet).
+Because what appear to be nearby gentle hills are actually massive and distant mountains that rise to more than 4500 meters (14,800 feet), such as Mons Hadley, which is 4600 meters (15,100 feet) high and can be seen on the right in Figure 5.12-4.

 We can determine the distance of this background by using a high-altitude photograph of the area, for example AS15-M-0414, taken from the Apollo 15 command module while it was orbiting the Moon, and superimposing on it the NASA traverse map of this mission (Figure 5.12-6).
 Using the scale reference of this map, it turns out that the foot of the nearest mountains, the ones on the right in the disputed photos, is about 3.5 kilometers (2.2 miles) from the spot where the photos were taken, while the mountains at the center are 14 kilometers (8.7 miles) and the ones on the left are about 21 kilometers (13 miles) away.